Junior Paulo (rugby league, born 1983): Crime

-In December 2017, Paulo and fellow former Eels player Royce Hura were arrested.
+In December 2017, Paulo and fellow former Eels player Royce Hura were arrested in a police operation in Sydney's Centennial Park.
 In Waverley Local Court, they faced five charges, including possession of two unauthorised semiautomatic pistols, $649,990 in cash proceeds from crime and participation in a criminal group.

-On 10 August 2020, Paulo was sentenced to a minimum of eleven years in prison after attempting to supply Sydney with $180 million of cocaine.
+On 10 August 2020, Paulo was sentenced to a minimum of eleven years in prison after attempting to supply Sydney with cocaine with a potential commercial value of $180 million.